Thermocapillary Thin Films: Periodic Steady States and Film Rupture

 In light of this structure, we now fix a wave number $k_0 > 0$ and study the bifurcation of periodic solutions of \eqref{eq:thin-film-equation} with wave number $k_0$, which conserve mass along the bifurcation curve in the sense that

 Writing again \(h=\bar{h} + v\), we define

 where

-This choice of $K$ guarantees that the mass of $v$ vanishes over one period, since $F(\cdot, M)$ leaves the space of functions with vanishing mass invariant.
+This choice of $K$ guarantees that the mass of $v$ vanishes over one period, since $F(\cdot, M)$ leaves the space of functions with vanishing integral mean invariant.
 Furthermore, observe that this is an extension of \(K\) introduced in \eqref{eq:definition-K-scalar} to non-constant functions.